Down to Earth

 Oct.
 11, 1930 cover by Theodore Haupt.

 The film centered on a wealthy couple, Angela and Bob Brooks (played by Kay Johnson and Reginald Denny).
 Bob is unfaithful to his wife (a common pre-Code theme), and she attempts to lure him back by disguising herself as a mysterious devil woman at a masquerade ball held aboard a dirigible.
 Quite a plot indeed.
-Here’s what the New Yorker’s John Mosher had to say about it.
+Here’s what The New Yorker’s John Mosher had to say about it.

 PAJAMA GAMES…Lillian Roth, Roland Young, and Kay Johnson in Madam Satan.
 At right, Reginald Denny falls for the charms of his wife (Kay Johnson), disguised as a devil woman at a masked ball held aboard a giant dirigible.
 (IMDB/cecilbdemille.com)